Family Sponsorship

 What is this right?

-Family-based immigration is the largest category of legal immigration to the United States.
-U.S. citizens and lawful permanent residents (green card holders) can sponsor certain family members for immigration.
-The system divides family immigration into two groups: immediate relatives of U.S. citizens (spouses, unmarried children under 21, and parents) who have no annual cap, and family preference categories (F1 through F4) that have limited numbers and often long waiting periods.
+Family-based immigration has been the largest single category of legal U.S. immigration since the 1965 Hart-Celler Act made family unification a stated policy goal.
+U.S. citizens and lawful permanent residents can sponsor certain relatives.
+The system splits into two groups: immediate relatives of U.S. citizens (spouses, unmarried children under 21, parents of U.S. citizens 21+) who face no annual cap, and family preference categories (F1 through F4) which are capped and often run multi-decade backlogs.

-The sponsoring relative files Form I-130 (Petition for Alien Relative) with USCIS.
+The sponsor files Form I-130 (Petition for Alien Relative).
 Once approved and a visa number is available, the beneficiary either adjusts status in the U.S. (Form I-485) or goes through consular processing abroad.
-The sponsor must also file Form I-864 (Affidavit of Support), proving they earn at least 125% of the federal poverty guidelines and will financially support the immigrant.
+The sponsor also files Form I-864 (Affidavit of Support) showing income of at least 125% of the federal poverty guidelines — and that affidavit is a legally enforceable contract.
+If the sponsored immigrant later receives means-tested benefits, the government can sue the sponsor for reimbursement.

 When does it apply?